 •Medication must be delivered to school.
 It may be brought to school by a parent/guardian or it may be packaged in a plastic bag with the student’s name written on it.
 It can then be given to the student’s bus driver and he/she will deliver it to the school office.
 No medication is to be brought to school by a student.

 •No medications are permitted in the classroom.

-Click Here to Download a Medical Authorization Form in PDF Format
+Click Here to Download a Medication Authorization Form in PDF Format